Liz Claiborne: Liz Claiborne Inc.

 Claiborne became frustrated by the failure of the companies that employed her to provide practical clothes for working women, so, with husband Art Ortenberg, Leonard Boxer, and Jerome Chazen, she launched her own design company, Liz Claiborne Inc., in 1976.
 It was an immediate success, with sales of $2 million in 1976 and $23 million in 1978.
 By 1988, it had acquired one-third of the American women's upscale sportswear market.

 Marketing strategies that Claiborne developed changed the nature of retail stores.
 For example, Claiborne insisted that her line of clothing be displayed separately, as a department to itself and including all of the items she offered.
 This was the first time customers were able to select many types of clothing articles by brand name alone in one location of a department store.
 That tradition for the grouping of special brands has become the typical arrangement for name brands in contemporary stores.

 In 1980, Liz Claiborne Accessories was founded through employee Nina McLemore (who decades later would launch a label of her own, in 2001).
 Liz Claiborne Inc. went public in 1981 and made the Fortune 500 list in 1986 with retail sales of $1.2 billion.

 Claiborne listed all employees in her corporate directory in alphabetical order, to circumvent what she perceived as male hierarchies.
 She controlled meetings by ringing a glass bell and became famous for her love of red—"Liz Red".
-She sometimes would pose as a saleswoman to see what average women thought of her clothes.
+She would sometimes pose as a saleswoman to see what average women thought of her clothes.

 Personal life, retirement, and death

 Claiborne's first marriage was to Ben Shultz; it ended in divorce in 1954, after she met Arthur Ortenberg.
-In 1957, she and her now co-worker, Arthur (1926 - 2014) married.
+In 1957, she and her then co-worker, Arthur (1926 - 2014) married.
 She had a son from her first marriage, Alexander G. Shultz, and two stepchildren from her second marriage, Neil Ortenberg and Nancy Ortenberg.

 Claiborne retired from active management in 1989.
-By that stage, she had acquired other companies, notably Kayser-Roth, which produced Liz Claiborne accessories.
+By that stage, she had acquired other companies including Kayser-Roth, which produced Liz Claiborne accessories.
 Her husband retired at the same time, leaving the other founders as the active managers.

-In retirement, Claiborne and Ortenberg established a foundation that distributed millions in funding to environmental causes, including funding the television series Nature on PBS and nature conservancy projects around the world.
+In retirement, Claiborne and Ortenberg established a foundation that distributed millions in funding to environmental causes, including the television series Nature on PBS and nature conservation projects around the world.
 She received an Honorary Doctorate of Fine Arts from the Rhode Island School of Design.

-Claiborne had been advised in May 1997 that she had a rare form of cancer affecting the lining of the abdomen.
+Claiborne was advised in May 1997 that she had a rare form of cancer affecting the lining of the abdomen.
 She died of the cancer on June 26, 2007, at the age of 78.